VISIONS

 Crop insurance faces several challenges that can affect its effectiveness and sustainability.
 One significant issue is the inefficiency and high costs associated with loss adjusters.
 The process of assessing crop damage often relies on manual inspections, which can be time-consuming, inconsistent, and prone to human error.

 Saturnalia leverages cutting-edge satellite technology to provide daily monitoring and analysis of agricultural crops.
-Our service offers near real-time insights into crop health, growth patterns, potential issues and damage assessment, enabling growers and crop insurance companies to make informed decisions swiftly and accurately.
+Its service offers near real-time insights into crop health, growth patterns, potential issues and damage assessment, enabling growers and crop insurance companies to make informed decisions swiftly and accurately.

-Insurance companies benefit from our technology to better estimate risks, manage claims, reduce fraud, and assess damage from natural disasters.
+Insurance companies benefit from Saturnalia’s technology to better estimate risks, manage claims, reduce fraud, and assess damage from natural disasters.
 The potential for transformation in these traditionally conservative industries is immense.
 The Saturnalia monitoring service is a tool for insurance companies to quickly assess the extension of damage and support the loss adjusters’ activity in the field.

 Customers and their Needs